mvicens/typrod/README.md

 Why to use Typrod?:
 - Code extremely simplified.
 On the principle of "Write less, do more".
-- Clear distinction between representation (HTML structure, class names, etc.) and logical (what kind of data is it, param name, label, requirement, order, etc.).
+- Clear distinction between representation (HTML structure, class names, styles, etc.) and logical (what kind of data is it, param name, labelling, requirement, etc.).
 And in consequence:
   - Centralization.
-Full logics are dumped into [controllers](https://docs.angularjs.org/guide/controller), not partially in its views.
+Full logics are dumped into [controllers](https://docs.angularjs.org/guide/controller), not also partially in its views.
   - Abstraction of core data, assuming that TPD properties can share homologous behaviours.
 - More maintainable and reliable source code.
   - Integrated reutilization of mechanisms.
-  - Uniformity and consistency: homogenized templates and conversions.
+  - Uniformity, homogeneity and consistency.
-  - Possible human mistakes avoided.
-For example, on bad-written inputs, missing conversions of e.g. datetimes, etc.
+  - Possible human mistakes avoided on bad-writing, forgetting...
-  - Easy and fast to migrate frameworks.
+  - Easy and fast to migrate CSS frameworks.
 - Unlimited customization.
 Not adaptive to any particular CSS dependencies.
 - Well-known system, not new or weird:
   - Specifications of TPD data are similar to databases', like in SQL table creations (column name, datatype, mandatory...).